philipturner/swift-xtb/README.md

   - Remove the LOBPCG; a 12th-order multigrid already solves the eigenproblem.
   - Attempt to reach convergence without subspace diagonalization.
 - Variable-resolution orbitals to accelerate the onset of $O(n)$ scaling.
+  - Loosely constrain each orbital fragment to have the same probability.